 Honors students are required to meet criteria to remain in good standing with the Beaufort College Honors program.
-Student progression is reviewed by the Honors Steering Committee each term.
+It is the student's responsibility to track progress and ensure satisfactory academic progression.
+Student progression is reviewed by the Honors Steering Committee each academic term.
 Students who are not in good standing are automatically placed on "probationary" status for one academic term.
 If a student is unable to achieve good standing after one term of probation, the student is dismissed from the Honors program.
+USCB has 3 academic terms: Fall, Spring, and Summer.
 Notifications occur in August of each academic year.